ss1611/CS220-AU-portfolio-1/README.md

 - web-design with [GitHub Pages](https://pages.github.com/)
 - self- and peer-assessment

-The URL of the website using this repository is [https://krisztian-hofstadter-tedor.github.io/CS220-AU-portfolio/](https://krisztian-hofstadter-tedor.github.io/CS220-AU-portfolio/).
-It is the GitHub Pages version of the `index.md` file in this repository.
+The URL of the website based on the `index.md` file in this repository is [https://krisztian-hofstadter-tedor.github.io/CS220-AU-portfolio/](https://krisztian-hofstadter-tedor.github.io/CS220-AU-portfolio/).
 It is a very simple home page that you can amend with your own information.

 <br>

 ## CS220 AU portfolio items
 Your portfolio needs to contain the following:

 1. **portfolio overview** - a succinct overview of your portfolio and an outline of completed tasks (Log) and tasks to do (TODO) in the `README.md` file.
-Consider this `README.md` file, that you are reading now, as a template - change it as necessary.
+Consider this `README.md` file, the one you are reading now, as a template - change it as necessary.
 2. **website** - a simple website supporting your institutional/professional identity (or one of your projects) using the `index.md` file and the GitHub Pages function.
 The current `index.md` file is an example for outlining your professional identity - change it as necessary.
 3. **DI reflection** - a short written work reflecting on developing your digital identies including visitor and resident modes (White, 2013).
-You can write this reflection in your preferred word editor e.g. Word, Google Docs, Open Office, but you must submit it as a PDF file on FASER.
+You can write this reflection in your preferred word editor (e.g. Word, Google Docs, Open Office) but you must submit it as a PDF file on FASER.
 If you are confident with this writing being public, please add it as an additional page to your website using Markdown language in the `di-reflection.md` file.
 The current content of this file can give you some ideas for reflecting on digital identities in general and on developing your own digital identities - change it as necessary.
 4. **self- and peer-assessments** - marking rubrics in the `assessment.md` file to streamline your progress.
-Before your submission, you will have to use this file to evaluate your work and two other students' work.
-Try to use it at least a couple of times before you submit your work i.e. assess your portfolio with the marking rubric more than once.
+Before your submission, you will have to use this file to evaluate your work and give feedback on two of your classmates' work.

-When you finished these items, you will need to add your student number and your portfolio's URL in the `final-check.md` file, complete a checklist in this file and submit it (and the PDF version of your DI reflection) on FASER.
+When you finished these items, you will need to add your student number and your portfolio's URL in the `final-check.md` file, complete a checklist in this file and along with the PDF version of your DI reflection, submit it on FASER.

 In essence, you need to submit two files on FASER: